seanmcquaid/DekTech/README.md

 ## Challenges & Solutions
 * Authentication
-- Still working on, maybe implement JWT?
+- JWT
 * Creating persistent sessions to communicate back end session to front end
 - Local Storage
 * Design
 - Color Palette research
-- Refactoring / Reorganizing
+* Refactoring UI to be made with reusable components/ Reorganizing

 ## MVP
 * User should be able to create an account